enrico-car/blockchain-project/README.md

 and visit the web page at `http://localhost:3000`

 ## How to use smart contracts from the frontend
-As the contracts are compiled and deployed by the backend, the frontend simply need to make a request to the endpoint `api/contract?name=<contract_name>` to obtain both abi and address of the contract.
+As the contracts are compiled and deployed by the backend, the frontend simply need to make a request to the specific endpoint which is defined in the controller file inside the routes folder.